Cox vs. DISH

 Cox’s plans are priced similarly to the DISH packages, but they don’t match the sizable channel lineups DISH has to offer.
 And don’t forget that if you want to record programs, Cox’s DVR will cost you $10–$30 a month.

-DISH has the Hopper 3 DVR, which has you covered for 500 recording hours and 16 simultaneous recordings—that’s worth the price, especially when the agreement guarantees your subscription price for two years.
+DISH has the Hopper 3 DVR, which has you covered for 500 recording hours and 16 simultaneous recordings—that’s worth the price, especially when the two-year agreement guarantees your subscription price for three years.

 Cox vs. DISH plans and prices